eraybasar/pesdk-docs/_guides/android/v3_1/features/filters.md

 > __WARNING:__ As any compression artifacts in the edited LUT could lead to distorted results when applying the filter, you need to save your LUT as a PNG file.

-The last step step is to add the filter to the list of available filters by creating a `LutColorFilter` object just as described above.
+The last step is to add the filter to the list of available filters by creating a `LutColorFilter` object just as described above.
 The object takes the following three parameters:

 1. String resource identifier of the filters name, which will not be displayed in the default layout, but is used for Accessibility.
 2. Preview image resource for the `CameraPreview` activity.
 This image is replaced with a filtered version within the editor.
 3. Drawable-nodpi or Raw resource identifier of the PNG LUT.

 > __WARNING:__ Be sure to put the LUT PNG file in the 'res/drawable-nodpi' folder.
-Otherwise the LUT will be scaled by the Android system.
+Otherwise, the LUT will be scaled by the Android system.

 Adding the custom filter to the available filters then looks like this: